Praons is the general name for a family of

 form sufficiently rigid wave structure of the photon, rotating during its

 motion.
-[7] For the case of
+[7] For the case of the

-hydrogen atom, when a photon with the angular frequency s -1 is emitted in the Lyman series, the
+s -1 is emitted in the Lyman series, the

-total rest mass of all the praons of such a photon is equal to kg.
-If we
+total rest mass of all the praons of such a photon is equal to

-divide the mass by the rest
+divide the mass

-mass of one praon kg, we
+rest mass of one praon

-can estimate the number of praons in this photon: .
+can estimate the number of praons in this photon:

-Let us now consider the electron
+Let us now consider the

-antineutrino emitted in the free
+electron antineutrino emitted in the free

 neutron decay.
-If from
+If from the

-the energy of the neutron at rest we subtract the rest energy of the proton and
+energy of the neutron at rest we subtract the rest energy of the proton and the

-the electron, arising from the decay, then the energy obtained will be equal to
+electron, arising from the decay, then the energy obtained will be equal to the

-of the electron and the proton.
+the electron and the proton.
 In the limiting case, the sum of the kinetic

 energies of the electron and the proton is minimal, and the antineutrino energy

-reaches the maximum possible value of keV or J. If we
+reaches the maximum possible value of

-denote by the
+denote by

 total rest mass of all the particles making up the antineutrino, then for the

-antineutrino energy we can write: , where is the speed of light.
-Hence, with the Lorentz factor equal to , as in the case of the photon, we can estimate
+is the speed of light.
+Hence, with the Lorentz factor equal to

-the antineutrino mass: kg.
-It
+the antineutrino mass:

 turns out that the mass of all the particles of this antineutrino is 4.6 times